melatemarkos/qa-automation/ReadME.md

 # 💻 QA Automation for AutomationExercise.com
 This is a comprehensive QA project for a sample e-commerce site, built using the Page Object Model (POM) design pattern.
 Covering **automated testing** using Python, Selenium WebDriver, and PyTest.

+## 📝AutomationExercise Test Cases
+You can find the detailed test cases here: [TestCase.md](./TestCase.md)

 ## 🧪 Features Covered
 ✅ Login/SignUp Page (Complete)  <br>
 ✅ Product Page (Framework Created)<br>